heshanraj/Assignment---2/README.md

 - User-Specific Task View
 - HTTP-based client-server communication for handling requests and responses

-## Networking Features

-This project uses HTTP for communication between the client (web browser) and the server.
-This includes:

-- Handling user authentication and session management.
-- Serving dynamic web pages based on user roles (admin or regular user).
-- Processing form submissions for task and category management.
-- Fetching and displaying data from the server based on user actions.

 ## Getting Started

 Follow these steps to set up and run the project locally.